What's the GDPR?

 How is PushAlert preparing for the GDPR?

 PushAlert is fully committed to GDPR compliance.
 The essence of GDPR aligns directly with our core values of protecting customer privacy and rights to one's own data.
-Over the last couple of months we have been evaluating new requirements and restrictions imposed by the GDPR and are taking the action necessary to ensure that we handle customer data in compliance with applicable law by the 2018 deadline, while continuing our commitment to build new features and help increase customer engagement.
+As of May 2018, PushAlert is GDPR compliant as are our partners.

 Establishing a Governance Structure